-&lt;sup>58 For detailed discussions of these issues, see Chapters 11 and 14.
+62 For detailed discussions of these issues, see Chapters 11 and 14.
 Chapter 14 also discusses the problem that the extreme opaqueness of banks tends to undermine investor confidence in their solvency.

-&lt;sup>59 See, for example, S&P, "Brown Vitter Bill: Game-Changing Regulation for U.S. banks," April 25, 2013 and references in Footnote 9.
+63 See, for example, S&P, "Brown Vitter Bill: Game-Changing Regulation for U.S. banks," April 25, 2013 and references in footnote 10.
 Elliott (2013) stresses that frictions in capital markets make it difficult or impossible for banks to raise new equity.
 As we discuss in Admati et al. (2013, Section 5) and in Chapter 11, the arguments he gives, which allude to information asymmetries, are not applicable to new equity issues through rights offerings.